Double Tap to Zoom

 Denim Research is an all-new division of Stone Island gear, arriving with its own distinct badge.

-To match the indigo-dyed denim it’s attached to, each item from Stone Island Denim Research comes with an indigo badge.
+To match the indigo-dyed denim it’s attached to, each item from Stone Island Denim Research comes with a black and indigo badge.

 All the embroidery that is normally yellow on Stone Island’s classic compass patch is rendered dark indigo blue, ultimately making for a more subtle piece of branding.

-There, in Stone Island's Tokyo Aoyama store, you’ll find boxy 13.5oz denim jackets with a four-thread twill weave for added strength and loose-fitting jeans in raw selvedge denim.
+There, in Stone Island's Tokyo Aoyama store, it debuted find boxy 13.5oz denim jackets with a four-thread twill weave for added strength and loose-fitting jeans in raw selvedge denim.

 Look closely at the materials, and you’ll find some of Stone Island’s typical technical trickery.
 Here, the luxury sportswear label has utilized its “Polypropylene Denim,” previously used in a one-off line from 2016 to make denim more lightweight, hard-wearing, and water-resistant.

-Though it's understandably a Japan-first proposition, Stone Island's researched denim goes global from October 16.
+Though it was understandably a Japan-first proposition, Stone Island's researched denim has now gone global, available from the brand's website.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.